caseycesari/vectorformats.DjangoWStyle/README.md

 	>>> string = geoj.encode(djf.decode(qs))
 	>>> print string

-The above code will add the following key/value to the GeoJSON `property` object, assuming the count was 200 (just as an example):
+The above code will add the following key/value to the GeoJSON `property` object, assuming the count was 200 (as an example):

 	'city_set_count' : 200